AlanKostrick/recursive-methods/README.md

 ## Base Case vs. Case that iterates closer and closer to termination
 - **Base Case**: Will be the final run in the recursive method call (because it needs to exit at some point)
-- **Iterative Case**" Will bring the method closer to the base with each iteration
+- **Iterative Case** Will bring the method closer to the base with each iteration

 ### Example #1